hyperledger/fabric/docs/source/build_network.rst

 .. code:: bash

-  Starting with channel 'mychannel' and CLI timeout of '10' Continue?
+  Starting for channel 'mychannel' with CLI timeout of '10' seconds and CLI delay of '3' seconds Continue?
 [Y/n] proceeding ...
   Creating network "net_byfn" with the default driver